leny/anye/README.md

 ##### Arguments

 - `sName` is the key of the URL in the store.
 - `oParams` is an hash of parameters for the URL, replacing the `:variable` in the stored URL.
+All the additonal parameters will be added to the query string of the URL.
 - `bEncode` is a flag to ensure the returned URL is URL-encoded. `false` by default.

 **Note:** if a parameter of the URL is not given, **anyè** will throws.